Targeting Brain Physiology to Treat Neuropsychiatric Symptoms in Dementia using TMS-EEG and tDCS (tTED)

 Participants must:

-- Either have a diagnosis of Alzheimer’s disease, with or without agitation, or be a healthy volunteer
+• Have a diagnosis of Alzheimer’s disease, with or without agitation

 Time requirement